Occupational safety and health: United States

-OSHA develops safety standards in the Code of Federal Regulations and enforces those safety standards through compliance inspections conducted by Compliance Officers; enforcement resources are focussed on high-hazard industries.
-Worksites may apply to enter OSHA's Voluntary Protection Program (VPP); a successful application leads to an on-site inspection; if this is passed the site gains VPP status and OSHA no longer inspect it annually nor (normally) visit it unless there is a fatal accident or an employee complaint until VPP revalidation (after 3–5 years).
+OSHA develops safety standards in the Code of Federal Regulations and enforces those safety standards through compliance inspections conducted by Compliance Officers; enforcement resources are focused on high-hazard industries.
+Worksites may apply to enter OSHA's Voluntary Protection Program (VPP).
+A successful application leads to an on-site inspection; if this is passed, the site gains VPP status and OSHA no longer inspect it annually nor (normally) visit it unless there is a fatal accident or an employee complaint until VPP revalidation (after three–five years).
 VPP sites generally have injury and illness rates less than half the average for their industry.

-It has 73 specialists in local offices to provide tailored information and training to employers and employees at little or no cost.
-Similarly OSHA produces a range of publications, provides advice to employers and funds consultation services available for small businesses.
+OSHA has a number of specialists in local offices to provide information and training to employers and employees at little or no cost.
+Similarly OSHA produces a range of publications and funds consultation services available for small businesses.

-OSHA's Alliance Program enables groups committed to worker safety and health to work with it to develop compliance assistance tools and resources, share information with workers and employers, and educate them about their rights and responsibilities.
-OSHA also has a Strategic Partnership Program that zeros in on specific hazards or specific geographic areas.
-OSHA manages Susan B. Harwood grants to non-profit organisations to train workers and employers to recognize, avoid, and prevent safety and health hazards in the workplace.
+OSHA has strategic partnership and alliance programs to develop guidelines, assist in compliance, share resources, and educate workers in OHS.
+OSHA manages Susan B. Harwood grants to non-profit organizations to train workers and employers to recognize, avoid, and prevent safety and health hazards in the workplace.
 Grants focus on small business, hard-to-reach workers and high-hazard industries.

-The National Institute for Occupational Safety and Health, created under the same act, works closely with OSHA and provides the research behind many of OSHA's regulations and standards.
+The National Institute for Occupational Safety and Health (NIOSH), also created under the Occupational Safety and Health Act, is the federal agency responsible for conducting research and making recommendations for the prevention of work-related injury and illness.
+NIOSH is part of the Centers for Disease Control and Prevention (CDC) within the Department of Health and Human Services.

 Professional roles and responsibilities

+Those in the field of occupational safety and health come from a wide range of disciplines and professions including medicine, occupational medicine, epidemiology, physiotherapy and rehabilitation, psychology, human factors and ergonomics, and many others.
+Professionals advise on a broad range of occupational safety and health matters.
+These include how to avoid particular pre-existing conditions causing a problem in the occupation, correct posture, frequency of rest breaks, preventive actions that can be undertaken, and so forth.
+The quality of occupational safety is characterized by (1) the indicators reflecting the level of industrial injuries, (2) the average number of days of incapacity for work per employer, (3) employees' satisfaction with their work conditions and (4) employees' motivation to work safely.

+The main tasks undertaken by the OSH practitioner include: